Jiashuo3/Jiashuo3.github.io/index.md

 ---
 layout: frontpage
-title: Blue Ham
+title: Jiashuo Jiang
-description: Blue Ham is a PhD candidate at Broom University.
+description: Jiashuo is a PhD student at NYU
-keywords: Blue, Ham, treats, recycling, mail, being a good boy
+keywords: Jiashuo
 ---

-Blue Ham is a PhD candidate at Broom University.
-His research interests include analyzing the effectiveness of treat-based incentives such as recycling and getting the mail, as well as designing new methods to protect humans from the adverse effects of rolling trash receptacles.
+Jiashuo is a fifth year PhD student in the Operations Management group at New York University, Stern School of Business.
+He is broadly interested in studying sequential decision making problems, with applications in revenue management, supply chain management and mechanism design.
+Jiashuo is advised by Prof. Jiawei Zhang and Prof. Will Ma.
+In January 2023, Jiashuo will join HKUST IEDA as an assistant professor.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>